 If you're married and you want a divorce, you need to get a divorce order to end your marriage legally.
 If you aren't legally divorced, you can't marry someone else.

 To start your divorce, you file a Notice of Family Claim (F3) or Notice of Joint Family Claim (F1) in the BC Supreme Court.
-You can download the court forms you'll need in either PDF or Word document format.
+You can download the court forms you'll need.

 You need to file this and other forms to apply for the divorce even if you and your spouse: